-Students learn about the current structure, organizations, activities, and future direction of hospitals, mental health and ambulatory care facilities and hospices in the United States.
+Students learn about the current structure, organizations, activities, and future direction of hospitals, mental health, and ambulatory care facilities and hospices in the United States.
 Students will also explore government regulations, medical ethics, healthcare financing, and the responsibilities of healthcare professionals.
+Topics include integrating medical records, records management cycle, and complying with state and federal regulations and laws.